Bernardine Hall 234

 Small Class Size

-Alvernia has a 12:1 student-faculty ratio, and most classes contain less than 20 students.
+Alvernia has an average 17:1 student-faculty ratio, with fewer than 20 students in most classes.
 This facilitates valuable, professional relationships among faculty members and students.
 In these small class settings, you get individual attention to help you excel.

 Faculty Who Care